NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 > * class variable example: WHITE
 >
-> This class variable is shared across all instances of the class Smiley
+> This class variable is shared across all instances of the class Smiley and can be accessed from the class and instance of the class.
 >
 >* instance variable example: self.pixels
 >
-> This instance variable is unique to the instance of the class Smiley
+> This instance variable is unique to the instance of the class Smiley and can be accessed from the instance of the class but not a class attribute.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?